 - Schedule a follow-up call by asking your recruiter about their availability like this

 Thank you for the offer letter.
 I read it thoroughly and wanted to confirm a few package-related things with you.
 I was wondering when you would be able to discuss this or shall I write it out here.

 - Discuss and update your marked offer letter.

 - Check and verify your revised offer letter.

 Situations may be different but the important thing is, you carry each step to predict the next move a recruiter will make.

 What’s Next After Negotiation?

 The first thing you should know and ideate is your CTC break-up to maximize fixed income and minimize variable income.
-This ensures you’ll be paid higher when you change a job next time.
+This ensures you’ll be paid higher the next time you change jobs.

-Once you successfully negotiated a higher salary, you need to prioritize a lot of important things.
+Once you have successfully negotiated a higher salary, you need to prioritize a lot of important things.

 - Resignation to your current employer